aiven/aiven-docs/docs/platform/howto/btar/manage-backup-to-another-region.md

 ### Check BTAR status in the console

-To check out the availability, the status, and the target region of a secondary (BTAR) backup in the [Aiven Console](https://console.aiven.io/), navigate to your **service's page** > **Backups** view > **Secondary backup location** column.
+To check out the availability, the status, and the target region of a secondary (BTAR) backup in the [Aiven Console](https://console.aiven.io/), go to your **service's page** > **Backups** view > **Secondary backup location** column.

 ### Determine replication lag with API